Green Holiday

 Man and woman stringing Christmas tree with popcorn strands.

-Green holiday entertaining tips.
-Hosting with an earth-friendly focus doesn't mean you have to forgo the seasonal fun.
+Green holiday entertaining tips for festive events.
+Hosting with an earth-friendly focus doesn't mean you must forgo the seasonal fun.

-You can still decorate and entertain in festive style.
-But you can do it with a clear conscience, knowing that you are not contributing to the waste the holiday season generates each year.
+By decorating and entertaining in a festive style, you can do so with a clear conscience.
+You're not just avoiding contributing to the waste the holiday season generates each year, but you're also taking a responsible step toward a greener future.

-It might even be more fun knowing that you are lessening your carbon footprint while merrymaking this holiday season.
+Knowing you are lessening your carbon footprint while merrymaking this holiday season might be more fun.
 These green holiday entertaining tips can help get the party started.

 Go Au Natural with These Green Holiday Entertaining Tips

 Forget the plastic Santas and other gaudy trim.
-Go natural this year with your decorations and help the environment along with extending your holiday budget.
+This year, go au natural with your decorations, help the environment, and extend your holiday budget.

 Here are some ideas to get you started: